Jump to: Levy FAQs

 Additionally, some Alberta lawyers are indemnified at no charge for pro bono services through approved organizations as set out in Rule 148 of The Rules of the Law Society of Alberta.
 The Rules of the Law Society of Alberta also set out several other exemptions.

 Finally, for a time, lawyers who had practiced for over 50 years were exempted from paying the levy as long as they remained claims free.
-Although this exemption has been removed, those lawyers who received it at the time have been grandfathered.
+Although this exemption has been removed, those lawyers who received it at the time are currently grandfathered.

-ALIA does not offer pro-rated refunds.
+No, ALIA does not offer pro-rated refunds.
 Instead, ALIA allows lawyers to pay in two installments.
 For example, if a lawyer leaves private practice before the second installment is due, then the second installment is not payable, and the lawyer only paid 50 percent of the levy.
+ALIA encourages lawyers considering such practice changes to pay in two installments.

-The CLFL also came into effect starting July 1, 2021, for what is currently a two-year pilot project.
+The CLFL also came into effect starting July 1, 2021, for an ongoing pilot project.
 The terms of the CLFL, including the obligation to self-report and pay the CLFL commencing October 31, 2021, are contained in the Transaction and Filing Levy Schedule.
 For more information on the CLFL, view the Civil Litigation Filing Levy Pilot.

 Yes.
 Although ALIA does not sell excess coverage (over the mandatory $1 million per occurrence), it recommends that all Subscribers investigate purchasing optional excess coverage for additional protection and periodically review their excess coverage to ensure it is proportionate with the risk and value of transactions undertaken by the Subscriber and their law firm.